verdaux/BookNotes/Software Architecture/Head first_ architecture characteristics.md

 - [ ] Some are implicit
 - [ ] Characteristics are cross-cutting
 - [ ] Some come from domain (outside requirements)
+- [ ] Some are composites - combination